Hiking the Trotternish ridge, eating like kings, sleeping under the stars and getting very wet socks with Skye Wilderness Safaris.

 Despite the fact that I couldn’t see Marcus about ten feet in front of us, he heroically led us to the camp, where Johnno was preparing the most incredible food ever to be cooked on a camping stove.
 He really needs his own TV show.
 I was so cold that I couldn’t feel my toes, but putting on dry clothes in our beautiful bell tent was one of the most comforting experiences of my life (followed in close second by being handed a huge flask of coffee, generously laced with whisky).
 We all piled into another tent and the guys served us up myriad delights – mini slider burgers, perfectly cooked lamb and salted caramel and chocolate pots, all washed down with red wine.
 I’ve never felt more like I deserved food, which may have also added to the general deliciousness.
 And then we went to sleep, on comfy air beds in lantern-lit tent, listening to the wind howl outside.
 Cosiest thing ever.

-A two-day hike with Skye Wilderness Safaris costs £295 per person, including luxury camping, gourmet food, transport and a guide.
+Book it: A two-day hike with Skye Wilderness Safaris costs £295 per person, including luxury camping, gourmet food, transport and a guide.